landonturner/lturner.net/source/blog/thotcon-0xA.md

 # Map the input data in port A to 0x03
 DMAP 0x0A 0x03
-# Map the thumbdrive to save the output in port D
+# Map the thumb drive to save the output in port D
 DMAP 0x0D 0x04

 # Decrypt page 3 (our data) and copy to